gourryinverse/cxl-boot-to-bash/doc/linux/memory-hotplug.rst

 the `DAX` driver to surface a `Driver Managed` memory region via the memory-hotplug component.

-There are three major configurations to consider
+There are four major configurations to consider

 1) Default Online Behavior (on/off and zone)
 2) Hotplug Memory Block size
 3) Memory Map Resource location
+4) Driver-Managed Memory Designation

 Default Online Behavior
 ***********************